-For whatever reason, I had yet to dine at SLS Las Vegas’ signature fine dining experience (for it truly is an experience), Bazaar Meat by José Andrés.
+For whatever reason, I had yet to dine at SAHARA Las Vegas' signature fine dining experience (for it truly is an experience), Bazaar Meat by José Andrés.
 But, as my mom was spending a few nights in the hotel’s Lux Tower; I figured then that the time was now.
 And since we’re about to enter the 2020 Olympics madness, here’s a metaphor for you – a meal at Bazaar Meat is a marathon; not a sprint.
 But what a delicious marathon it is.

 The restaurant is lovely (designed by Philippe Starck), with dark rich wood tables, and supple leather chairs, offset by exhibition kitchens and stations, and a variety of mismatched chandeliers embodying Starck’s signature whimsy.
 And the menus.
 While slightly unwieldly (they’re enormous), they’re both easy to read and to comprehend.
 Furthermore, the servers are at the ready, like culinary concierges, to curate your meal.
 So, we started, as people do, at the top; and simply made our way down, over and down, once more.

 From the Some Little Starters section (Andrés’ reputation was built on his having brought the “small plates” concept to America), we started with the Rueben – and FYI, my tongue is watering as I type this, but be forewarned, it’s not made for sharing; so don’t share.
 If someone decides they “just want a bite,” tell ‘em to order their own!
 After our Reubens, in short succession, we were served the Bagels and Lox Cone (molecular gastronomy in Vegas!), and the Croquetas de Pollo and the Croquetas de Jamón – fritters of chicken and ham, respectively, that are little fried balls of creamy, meaty goodness – served in a frosted glass sneaker (more of that signature Starck whimsy, again.
 Oh, Philippe…)

 We glossed right over the sections entitled “From the Raw Bar,” and “From the Meat Bar” (with their subsections of “Seafood,” “Oysters,” and “Caviar Flights;” and “Tartares,” “Carpaccios,” and “Cured Meats”); and flipped to the backside of the menu, where we entered the “From the Fire Pit” portion of the evening.